(sing this) Santa Clause is coming, Santa Claus is coming, he’s not very far away. Time to hang your stockings up, tomorrow’s Christmas Day!

 My friend’s mum is a music teacher and she would love this setting.
 I can see it in a very formal dining room where perfect table manners are a must.
 No elbows on the table at this feast.

 Yes I’m obsessed with red.
-I love the little sprig of rosemary wrapped with red ribbon around the napkin.
+I love the little sprig of rosemary wrapped with red ribbon around the napkin (this might be where I got my idea from).
 It’s simple and relaxed but very elegant at the same time.

 I hope you’ve gotten some inspiration from my little Christmas table round-up.
 Don’t forget to leave some treats out for Santa and the reindeer tonight.
-I haven’t decided what I’m going to leave but I’ve baked up a few goodies to choose from.
-Have a wonderful Christmas Eve!
+I haven’t decided what I’m going to leave but so Ollie and I had better get baking.
+Enjoy!